-The governing body must ensure that all governors receive appropriate safeguarding and child protection (including online) training at induction and is regularly updated.
-This training should equip governors with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
+The governing body ensures that all governors receive appropriate safeguarding and child protection (including online) training at induction and is regularly updated.
+This training equips governors with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.